 Washing your hair:

-I make a little concoction about once a week to help get rid of buildup that’s accumulated on top of my scalp.
+I make a little concoction about once a week to help get rid of the buildup that’s accumulated on top of my scalp.

-Simply mix a little baking soda and water together and apply it to wet hair like you would shampoo.
+Simply mix a little baking soda and water together and apply it to wet hair as you would shampoo.
 Make sure to massage and rub your scalp to loosen and get rid of buildup from natural oils and all the dry shampoo you’ve used that week. 😉

 It’s important to do this on a day when you’re already washing your hair.
 I’d advise against trying to get rid of buildup in between washes because you’ll end up with flakes that will cling to any moisture on your hair.

 After I rinse the baking soda out, I proceed with washing my hair as normal.
 I am obsessed with love beauty & planet shampoo and conditioner.
 I could go on and on about what a great company they are.
 They stand for everything I and this blog believe in which is ethical and sustainable practices.
 And they make fantastic products too.

 Second day hairstyles:

 Wash day.
-Normally I will just let me hair air dry as normal and then straighten out a few kinks that inevitably happen at the ends of my hair.
+Normally I will just let my hair air dry as normal and then straighten out a few kinks that inevitably happen at the ends of my hair.
 Wearing it straight is always easy for day one.